eavise-kul/lightnet/docs/api/data.rst

 First you create an object and then you call the object with the network output as parameter.
 You can also call the ``apply()`` method on the classes to run the transformation once.

-.. autoclass:: lightnet.data.GetBoundingBoxes
+.. autoclass:: lightnet.data.transform.GetBoundingBoxes
    :members: apply
-.. autoclass:: lightnet.data.NonMaxSupression
+.. autoclass:: lightnet.data.transform.NonMaxSupression
    :members: apply
-.. autoclass:: lightnet.data.TensorToBrambox
+.. autoclass:: lightnet.data.transform.TensorToBrambox
    :members: apply
-.. autoclass:: lightnet.data.ReverseLetterbox
+.. autoclass:: lightnet.data.transform.ReverseLetterbox
    :members: apply

 Data loading